sluu99/csprog/01-the-basics.md

 1. The variable `userInput` has type `string`.
 As mentioned before, `Console.ReadLine` always returns a string, we need to have a string variable to hold the value that user typed.
 In C#, the string `"5"` is different from the integer `5`.
 Because of that, the number 5 that I entered is treated as value `"5"`
 2. `int.Parse` is used to convert a string to an integer.
 3. The variable `userInput` is re-used for the second input.
-Because the program immediately converts the user input to integer and stores it in the appropriate `int` variable, there is no need to have a different `string` variable for the second input.
+Because the program immediately converts the first user input to integer and stores it in the appropriate `int` variable, there is no need to have a different `string` variable for the second input.

 ## 1.5 Summary